Start9Labs/hello-world-startos/README.md

 # Wrapper for hello-world

-`hello-world` is a simple, minimal project to serve as a template for creating an app for the Embassy.
-Learn more about service packaging in [Developer Docs](https://start9.com/latest/developer-docs/).
+Hello World is a simple, minimal project that serves as a template for creating a service that runs on embassyOS.
+This repository creates the `s9pk` package that is installed to run `hello-world` on [embassyOS](https://github.com/Start9Labs/embassy-os/).
+Learn more about service packaging in the[Developer Docs](https://start9.com/latest/developer-docs/).

 ## Dependencies